mongock/flamingock-docs/site/v1/migration/migration.md

 ------------------------------------------------------
 <h2 id="changeLog"><strike>ChangeLog</strike></h2>

-From Mongock version 5, `@ChangeLog` and `@ChangeSet` annotations are **deprecated** and shouldn't be used.
+From Flamingock version 5, `@ChangeLog` and `@ChangeSet` annotations are **deprecated** and shouldn't be used.
 However, these  won't be removed for backwards compatibility.

 <div class="success">Please follow one of the recommended approaches depending on your use case:
 <p>- <b>For existing changeLogs created prior version 5:</b> Leave it untouched, keeping the deprecated annotation.</p>